 The changes memorialized within Version 3.0 of the TRM Policy Document were finalized in 2019 to (1) modify how non-consensus issues are addressed through the TRM update process, (2) clarify that the TRM Administrator may limit participation in the event a TAC participant (except for Program Administrators or an entity acting on the Program Administrator’s behalf) has a financial conflict of interest, becomes disruptive, and/or is hindering complete and frank discussions, and (3) eliminate dual reporting for Errata.

 TRM Policy Document Version 3.1 includes certain updates incorporated in 2021 in light of Public Act 102-0662, which changed provisions of the law that affect energy efficiency.
 Specifically, Section 2.2 The Regulatory Schedule for Energy Efficiency Programs was updated to remove references to 5-year electric energy efficiency plans and to clarify the efficiency plan cycles continue every four years.
 Additional changes to the TRM Policy Document may be made to incorporate other changes required under Public Act 102-0662 in future updates.

+The changes memorialized in TRM Policy Document Version 4.0 were finalized in 2023 to (1) clarify the role of the IL-TRM Administrator and (2) update the SAG consensus process.

 TRM Update Process